 I attempted such a task at Ternopil National Economic University, when I began my service with Peace Corps Ukraine (Teaching English as a Foreign Language Group 35: 2008 – 2010).
 The administration set up a presentation so I could introduce myself to students and colleagues.
 I included a PowerPoint with ten slides, all photos of city scenes.
 Upon showing them one after the other, I asked, “Which city is this?”
 They replied verbally while I shifted from scene to scene.

 “Mexico City?
 Buenos Aires?”

 Of course, all were San Francisco: Chinatown, the Financial District, the Mission, and North Beach.
 I also shared images of the Castro, the Richmond, the Sunset, and other distinct sub-communities.
 Representing any diverse city is tough, but San Francisco?
 What a wonderful global microcosm.
 Yes, I’m prejudiced.
-I love San Francisco . . . although I’m actually from San Jose, an enormously multicultural center itself.
+I love San Francisco . . . although I live in San Jose, an enormous multicultural center itself.